AyaSaadawi/Metaheurstic_Portfolio_Optimization/README.md

-# Portfolio Optimizer
+# Metaheuristic Portfolio Optimizer

 ## Overview
-**Portfolio Optimizer** is a user-friendly application for optimizing asset allocations using metaheuristic optimization algorithms.
+**Metaheuristic Portfolio Optimizer** is a user-friendly application for optimizing asset allocations using metaheuristic optimization algorithms.
 It aims to **maximize the Sharpe Ratio** of a portfolio using historical asset return data.

 Supported optimization techniques:
 - Particle Swarm Optimization (PSO)